TickTeam/guide-tt/ticktick_web_app/how_to_add_a_new_via_email.md

 1.Sign in TickTick on web.

-2.Click your avatar in the upper-right hand of the page.
+2.Click your avatar in the upper right hand corner of the page.

 3.Select “Settings”, and click “Mail Service”.